LSchulz2022/nextstrain-narratives-demo/narratives/nextstrain-narratives-demo_SARS-CoV-2-in-Africa.md

 Contextualized tree for San Joaquin County

-- Overview tree for samples collected in USA, California, San Joaquin County between 2022-08-09 and 2022-11-01
+- Overview tree for samples collected in USA, California, San Joaquin County between 2022-08-17 and 2022-11-09
-- Showing 476 of 1175 genomes sampled between Aug 2021 and Oct 2022.
+- Showing 562 of 1353 genomes sampled between Aug 2021 and Nov 2022.

 ```auspiceMainDisplayMarkdown